I Quit Teaching. Now What?

 I'm only able to see the lines between my decisions throughout my career transition now, looking backwards.
 In the moment, I was frequently terrified that I was not going to be able to build a fulfilling career after leaving the classroom.

 The truth is that by quitting teaching, you are making the decision to step away from a career you've dedicated so much of your life to.
 But I don't believe that it means you are stepping away from everything on the list above, or that you are losing the investment of time, energy, and experience you've made.
 Your passions will continue to guide the decisions you make next.
 Ultimately, you are the only person who can decide if it's the right choice for you.
 It isn't easy, but it's worth it.
-There are so many jobs for teachers who quit teaching.
-Deciding your leaving is the first step.
+There are so many jobs for former teachers and real careers for teachers who quit teaching.
+Deciding you're leaving is the first step.

 Once I decided I was quitting teaching, my energy shifted to looking for a different career I could embark on without having to go back to school.
 I wasn't willing to invest any additional funds into my education, especially because I was already paying off my student loan for my masters that I was deciding not to use anymore.